labwc/labwc/README.md

 - inspired by BunsenLabs and ArchLabs
 - your favorite pet

-It is a wlroots-based stacking compositor aiming to be light-weight and independent, with a focus on simply stacking windows well and rendering some window decorations.
-It relies on clients for wall-paper, panels, screenshots, and so on to create a full desktop environment.
+It is a wlroots-based stacking compositor aiming to be lightweight and independent, with a focus on simply stacking windows well and rendering some window decorations.
+It relies on clients for wallpaper, panels, screenshots, and so on to create a full desktop environment.

 Labwc tries to stay in keeping with wlroots and sway in terms of general approach and coding style.

-In order to avoid re-inventing configuration & theme syntax, [openbox-3.4] specification is used.
+In order to avoid reinventing configuration and theme syntax, the [openbox-3.4] specification is used.
 This does not mean that labwc is an openbox clone but rather that configuration files will look and feel familiar.

 | video link     | date        | content
 | -------------- | ------------| -------